 Plant your cuttings into fresh potting mix

 Once the roots on your Satin Pothos cutting are a few inches long, it’s time to pot them into soil!
-We recommend using a high-quality potting mix to make sure your cuttings are getting enough nutrients.
+We recommend using a high-quality potting mix to aid with drainage and aeration.
+Our top choice for soil would be this potting mix from Miracle Gro.
 Carefully place your cuttings a few centimetres into the soil, making sure not to damage the newly formed roots as they can be quite delicate.

 Resume usual Satin Pothos care